openmultiplayer/web/docs/scripting/functions/MoveObject.md

 :::warning

-This function can be used to make objects rotate smoothly.
-In order to achieve this however, the object must also be moved.
+- This function can be used to make objects rotate smoothly.
+In order to achieve this however, the object must also be **moved**.
 The specified rotation is the rotation the object will have after the movement.
 Hence the object will not rotate when no movement is applied.
 For a script example take a look at the ferriswheel.pwn filterscript made by Kye included in the server package (SA-MP 0.3d and above).

-To fully understand the above note, you can (but not limited to) increase the z position by (+0.001) and then (-0.001) after moving it again, as not changing the X,Y or Z will not rotate the object.
+- To fully understand the above note, you can (but not limited to) increase the z position by (+0.001) and then (-0.001) after moving it again, as not changing the X,Y or Z will not rotate the object.

 :::